openeew/openeew.com/docs/analyze-historic.md

 sidebar_label: Analyze OpenEEW data
 ---

 There are various methods you can use to read historic OpenEEW data, in order to test new algorithms.
-Here we provide an example with our [Python ;library](#openeew-data-with-python), and also using our [Node-RED](#openeew-data-with-node-red).
+Here we provide an example with our [Python library](#openeew-data-with-python), and also using [Node-RED](#openeew-data-with-node-red).

 ## OpenEEW data with Python